The Survivors (aka Space Prison) is a science fiction novel by Tom Godwin.

 Ragnarok has a gravity 1.5 times that of Earth, and is populated by deadly, aggressive creatures and it contains little in the way of usable metal ores.
 This, combined with a terrible deadly fever that kills in hours, more than decimates the population.
 The novels follows the stranded humans through several generations as they try to survive there, and their unswerving goal to repay the Gerns for their cruelty.

 The Survivors was first published in 1958.
 The novel was published again by Pyramid Books in 1960 under the title Space Prison.
-The novel is an expansion of Godwin's story Too Soon to Diewhich first appeared in the magazine Venture.
-Also available as audiobook (TRT): 5 hours and 55 min.
-Reading by Mark Nelson.
+The novel is an expansion of Godwin's story Too Soon to Die which first appeared in the magazine Venture.
+AUDIO: read by Mark Nelson, reading time 5 hours 55 min.
+Unabridged full version.
+Also available as E-Book: ePUB, 54,500 words, average reading time 4 hours, 30 min.